-What can you do to protect yourself from potentially dangerous chemicals called endocrine disruptors?
+Hormone altering chemicals, found everywhere, affect your fertility.
+What can you do to protect yourself from this so called called endocrine disruptors?

 There are up to 100,000 chemicals in use in the U.S. today.
 Many of them are found in products we use every day – plastic bottles, metal cans, detergents, flame retardants, cosmetics, fragrances, furniture, toys, pesticides, and even food.
 Some of them cause endocrine disruption and are called endocrine disruptors.